 Distance/Accuracy is a fast-paced event in which teams attempt to score points by completing as many catches as possible within various scoring zones in the time allotted.
-Scoring zones and field dimensions are depicted in the graphic at right (click to enlarge).

 The thrower must always throw from behind the throwing line and between the throwing line cones, but may move freely around the field at other times.
 A throw will not be scored if the thrower steps on or over the throwing line prior to or during the release of the disc (foot fault).
 If the disc leaves the thrower’s hand before time is called, the throw will be scored if caught by the canine inbounds.

 To receive points, catches must be completed by a canine with all paws landing within one of the official scoring zones.
 If a canine catches a disc with paws in more than one scoring zone, the catch will be scored as if it were made in the lower scoring zone.
 If a canine tips the disc and subsequently catches the disc inbounds, the catch will be scored where the catch was completed.